Healthy Homes Assessment Napier

 Draught Stopping Napier

-If you are able to feel external air entering or an unobstructed draught coming out of a hole or gap and you are able to feel it, it’s probably a gap or hole which requirements sealing in somehow.
-Large gaps and cracks should be sealed permanently.
-Cracks that are greater than 3mm and let air in or out into your house require to be sealed.
-For instance, if an open fireplace is not in use, it can create draughts.
-This should be shut off.
-Landlords and property managers are responsible for ensuring such draughts are eliminated whenever imaginable.
+If you can feel external air coming in or the sound of a clear draught emanating out of a hole or gap or crack, then it’s likely a crack or crack that needs sealing in some way.
+Large cracks and gaps should be permanently stopped.
+The gaps that exceed 3mm that let air into or out of your home need to be sealed.
+For example, if an open fireplace is not in use, it could cause draughts, and should be blocked from.
+Property managers and landlords are responsible for making sure that these draughts are stopped as much as possible.

-You don’t need to cover up holes or gaps that are part of the building.
-For instance, small gaps around doors and windows could be required to allow movement of the structure as the home is heated and cools so that they are able to be shut and opened, rather than securing.
-We will inspect all windows and doors in our Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes that are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow for movement of the building as the home warms and cools so that they can still be opened and closed rather than securing.
+We will examine all windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections